SPH73/uk-ge-results-dashboard-blog/README.md

 I used [Beautify Tools](http://beautifytools.com/javascript-validator.php) to check my `javascript` code.
 It highlighted some missing semicolons and that I was using the let variable keyword, which is not always compatible with older browsers.
 However, during my own testing the `let` keyword was parsed without problems.

-## 6. <a>Deployment</a>
+## Deployment

+### Process

 The project is deployed on GitHub Pages from the master branch and will update automatically upon new commits, so the deployed version and the development version are currently identical.
 (The project will be forked before any additional work is commenced.)
 In order to achieve this, I used the settings menu and navigated to the GitHub Pages section where I selected the master branch as the source.
 From here the generated link to the GitHub site was copied to this document and is always up to date with the latest commit.

-The project can be viewed [here](https://sph73.github.io/uk-ge-results-blog-dashboard/).
+The hosted project can be viewed [here](https://sph73.github.io/uk-ge-results-blog-dashboard/).
+The remote repository can be accessed [here](https://github.com/SPH73/uk-ge-results-dashboard-blog).

+### Process to run the project locally

+To run this project locally, you need an editor application on your computer such as Visual Code Studio or a cloud based IDE.
+Access the project via the GitHub repository link above and download or clone the project using the green `<Clone or Download>` button.
+You need to have Git downloaded for cloning and the process is as follows:

+Create a workspace or project folder either using your file explorer or via your IDE (Integrated Development Envirenment) or Terminal.
+Open the folder/workspace and esnure your are in the root directory.
+Use `pwd` in the terminal to confirm. type in `git clone` followed by the link copied from the repository `https://github.com/SPH73/uk-ge-results-dashboard-blog.git`.
+You can also download the zip file to you project folder using the `download zip` option.

-## 7. <a>Credits</a>
+## Credits

 For many aspects of the chart development I used the following tutorials, however, I did not copy any code from the sites.
 I used them in conjunction with the library documentation piecing the parts together to make a whole to provide the clarity and asnwer I was looking for:
 [CI Data Visualisations lessons](https://courses.codeinstitute.net/courses/course-v1:CI+FS_OC+T4_2019/courseware/671d5fab237d4a52a7886c9a2f1437e5/90f5690a3a8d4d2586e1af7111c80b5f/?activate_block_id=block-v1%3ACI%2BFS_OC%2BT4_2019%2Btype%40sequential%2Bblock%4090f5690a3a8d4d2586e1af7111c80b5f), [Tutorialspoint dc.js](https://www.tutorialspoint.com/dcjs/index.htm),
 [A gentle introduction to d3](https://www.freecodecamp.org/news/a-gentle-introduction-to-d3-how-to-build-a-reusable-bubble-chart-9106dc4f6c46/)

-## 8. <a>Media</a>
+## Media

 The free images used to generate the `favicon` was obtained from [here](https://duckduckgo.com/?q=free+images+for+britain&atb=v187-1&iar=images&iax=images&ia=images).

-## 9. <a>Acknowledgements</a>
+## Acknowledgements

 A special thanks goes to Brian Macharia, my awesome mentor, for supporting me in my project and suggesting that the `select menu` items were not very intuitive and proposing that they could be changed to provide a better user experience.